MerlinHof/vec2laser/readme.md

 ### Note

-This project is currently in a very early alpha state.
-This note will be removed, once it's functional and reliable.
+This project is currently in a very early **alpha state**.
+This note will be _removed_, once it's functional and reliable.

 ### Motivation